 The only fall tillage allowed on any parcel will be zone-till/strip till.
-However, in the case of poorly drained soils, the Natural Areas Coordinator has the discretion to allow mulch tillage.
+However, in the case of poorly drained soils, the Natural Areas Supervisor has the discretion to allow mulch tillage.
 Mulch tillage, zone/strip tillage, or no-till will be required on all parcels that are used exclusively for the cultivation of annual row crops unless otherwise specified in the parcel's Conservation Plan.
 Mulch tillage means leaving greater than 30%, zone/strip tillage greater than 70%, and no-till 85-100% of the soil surface covered with crop residue at the time of planting.
 Conservation plans will be developed to meet the tolerable soil loss level, achieve water quality goals and meet resource management needs.
-Conservation plans will be developed in consultation with the United States Department of Agriculture (USDA) - Natural Resources Conservation Service (NRCS) and must be approved the DPRC Land Manager.
+Conservation plans will be developed in consultation with the United States Department of Agriculture (USDA) - Natural Resources Conservation Service (NRCS) and must be approved the DPRC Natural Areas Supervisor.
+Conservation plans shall be submitted to the Natural Areas Supervisor upon request.